 City bans: Coventry

-It is possible for local authorities to ban electric bikes from some areas - and Coventry is doing just that for its city centre in November in response to "reckless" food delivery drivers riding unlawful ebikes (either too fast or throttle controlled).
+It is possible for local authorities to ban electric bikes from some areas - and Coventry did just that for its city centre last year in response to "reckless" food delivery drivers riding unlawful ebikes (either too fast or throttle controlled).

 Adam Tranter, the West Midlands Cycling Commissioner, has condemned the plans for penalising responsible cyclists and making active travel harder.